Masters in Advanced Clinical Management and Leadership

 The Master's in Advanced Clinical Management and Leadership grew from our relationship with our affiliates to advance the education of bachelor's prepared RNs to the master's level.
 To meet the needs of the fast-changing health care environment, nursing education must adapt to today’s challenges and anticipate those of tomorrow.
 Continuing in its tradition of preparing the nation’s nurse leaders, Columbia University School of Nursing’s new Master's in Advanced Clinical Management and Leadership curriculum equips students with the desire and ability to improve the health and health care of all.
 Whether it’s teaching students to master complex new technologies, provide care based in the latest scientific investigations, lead health care teams, engage in quality improvement initiatives, lead transitions in patient care, or engage in the policy arena, a Columbia Nursing education places its graduates at the forefront of their profession, eminently qualified to provide the best care possible to patients, families and communities.

 The Master’s ACML student will focus on the competencies of comprehensive clinical care, interdisciplinary and patient centered communication, systems and context of care, and evidence-based clinical practice and scholarship over 5 part-time semesters.
-This program is currently offered to our New York-Presbyterian affiliates.

 The curriculum is provided to specify the academic requirements of the program.
 Please be advised that this program plan is a sample, and individual plans of study may vary and are reviewed and approved by the program director.
 Progression in the program is contingent upon meeting academic policies.